 Ask your employer to file a workers’ compensation claim on your behalf, making sure to follow up with your employer so that the claim is filed in a timely manner.
 You are entitled to a copy of this claim, so you can know for certain that the claim was submitted.

-Step 4: Hire an Attorney
+Step 4: Hire accident injury lawyers

-Conclusion: On-the-Job Injury
+Conclusion: On-the-job work Injury

 Essentially, you should remember that you do have rights in the event of an on-the-job injury.
 If you are ever injured at work, act as quickly as possible so you can exercise your rights.
 Your rights and other entitlements may extend beyond even what we mentioned here, so if you’ve recently suffered a workplace injury and need legal advice, call our experts at Wettermark Keith soon.